badbob/aggregate-challenge/README.md

 As an external API I used [Dummy Rest API](https://dummy.restapiexample.com/) instead of Adidas, because Adidas introduced some kind of WAF which is blocking some of the requests.
 So I decided that bypassing the WAS is out of the scope of this task.

+### How to build

+    $ ./gradlew :aggregate-service:bootJar

+### How to run locally

+    $ java -jar aggregate-service/build/libs/aggregate-service.jar -Dreview.host=localhost

 ### Request examples
 #### Getting the aggregate: